Introducing irrational enumeration: analytic combinatorics for objects of irrational size: Applications

 Because the aspect ratio of the tiles is irrational, when tiling from the southwest, in order to be able to complete the tiling, at each step a ``ray'' of identically oriented tiles needs to be laid either northwards or eastwards.
 Each ray can be identified by a line segment across its end, and these form a walk with step set $ S \eq \{ \uub=(\beta,0),\, \uug=(\gamma,0),\, \vvb=(0,\beta),\, \vvg=(0,\gamma) \} $.
 A tiling is completed once the walk reaches either the east or the north edge of the rectangular floor.
 See Figure~\ref{figSquareTiling} for an illustration.

 Note, however, that the sub-walks $\uub\vvg$ and $\vvg\uub$ correspond to the same union of two rays, and this is also the case for $\uug\vvb$ and $\vvb\uug$.
 Thus tilings are in bijection with walks with step set $S$ that avoid consecutive pairs of steps $\vvg\uub$ and $\vvb\uug$ (that is, right turns with steps of different lengths).
-Thus, in Figure~\ref{figSquareTiling} the two steps forming each right turn have the same length.
-These walks have the following bivariate \igf{}, where $u$ marks the distance east, and $v$ marks the distance north, from the southwest corner:
+For example, in Figure~\ref{figSquareTiling} the two steps forming each right turn have the same length.